MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/speed/get-started.md

 ###### Metrics

 The **Metrics** section provides quantitative measurements of the performance of the webpage.
 Each metric provides insight into a different aspect of the performance.
-For example, **First Contentful Paint** tells you when content is first painted to the screen, which is an important milestone in the user's perception of the page load, whereas **Time To Interactive** marks the point at which the page appears ready enough to handle user interactions.
+For example, **First Contentful Paint** tells you when content first appears on the screen, which is an important milestone in the user's perception of the page load, whereas **Time To Interactive** marks the point at which the page appears ready enough to handle user interactions.

 ![The Metrics section](./images/metrics-section.png)